-As you set up your debt payment plan, you need to create a plan that will work the best for you and help you reach your financial goals as quickly as possible.
+As you set up your debt payment plan, you need to create a strategy that will work the best for you and help you reach your financial goals as quickly as possible.
 You can take a more balanced approach to your debt payment plan.

 You may have several debts that you know you can knock out in just a few months, and you may put those at the front of your debt payment plan.
 Then you can determine if you want to work on the smallest debts or the highest interest rates first.

 If you have credit cards with the same interest rates, you may want to pay off the smallest balance first and then work on the largest.

 You also may want to put the loans that save you on your taxes at the end of your debt payment plan.
-For example, your student loans, home equity loans, or second mortgage.
+For example, your student loans, home equity loans, or a second mortgage.
 These debts may also have lower interest rates.
 Consider your options, and choose the plan that will save you the most, but also seems attainable.

 Stick to Your Plan

 It's also important to find ways to stay motivated.
-Try keeping a debt payment chart where you track your progress can help, as well as celebrating each milestone along the way.
+Try keeping a debt payment chart where you track your progress, and don't forget to celebrate each milestone along the way.